shengjin/nii-c-MAN/docs/source/index.rst

 Each application achieves state-of-the-art convergence speed and computational efficiency.

-Though Nii-C's applications are currently limited to exoplanet science, it should solve the problem of high-dimensional sampling in other research domains as well.
+Though Nii-C's applications are currently limited to exoplanet science, it should solve the problems of high-dimensional sampling in other research domains as well.
 If you're beginning to use Nii-C for your own application or have any questions, please feel free to contact us.